bekk/bekk-christmas/post/kotlin/typesafe-error-handling-in-kotlin.md

     return Err("Failed to transfer users")
 }
 ```
-This implementation does not feel quite right.
+This implementation does not feel right.
 With all the error handling so tightly intertwined with the actual business logic, its readability suffers.
 It is easy to see that this does not scale well for more complex cases.
 Imagine that you needed to be more specific about what failed, and let the failure of each step propagate up to the caller of `transferChangedUsers`.
 To do that, we could to add else-clauses to all those ifs and then return the error.
 That would make it even more verbose and harder to read.
 There is, however, a simple fix for this readability problem: make `Result<T, E>` a monad.
 By adding a `map` and a `flatMap` function to the Result-type, it becomes a monad, which in turn gives us the benefits of _monadic chaining_.
 For readability and explicitness, we name the `flatMap` function `andThen` (you will see why shortly) and also add a `mapError` function as well.

 ```Kotlin
 fun <U, T, E> Result<T, E>.map(transform: (T) -> U): Result<U, E> =